 In grad school, I took a course in magazine writing from a Manhattan-based writer for Cosmopolitan, Vanity Fair and other high quality glossy mags.
-Though she was truly gifted as a wordsmith with an oversized ego to match, this woman’s classroom style left something to be desired.
+Though she was truly gifted as a wordsmith with an oversized ego to match, this woman’s classroom style left a lot to be desired.
 I won’t mention her name — ever — if I can help it.

-Early in the course, everyone did a few beginning writing assignments: film reviews, editorials, and the like.
+Early on in the course, everyone did a few beginning writing assignments: film reviews, editorials, and the like.
 I did okay along with the rest of my classmates, nothing spectacular.

 I knew I’d aced that class.